Triarite/CathReadingsJS/README.md

 ## Notes

 - USCCB doesn't have readings for all dates.
 For exmaple, this can't get readings for Christmases since the main page subdivides into multiple masses.
-- This API respects USCCB's terms of service
 - Consider caching results to reduce server load
 - Date parsing uses local timezone